EwanGilligan/GF2Matrix/README.md

   * computation of Rank

 ## To add:
-  *support for larger matrices
+  * Support for larger matrices
-  *more complex operations, such as LUP Decomposition and Guassian Elimination
+  * More complex operations, such as LUP Decomposition and Guassian Elimination

 ## Dependancies:
   * Cython